jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 The `build` method is the checklist.
 Bevy passes us a mutable `App`, and we bolt on the systems we care about. `spawn_player` is scheduled in `Startup` so the sprite appears as soon as the game launches. `move_player` and `animate_player` go into the `Update` schedule so they execute every frame—handling input and animation in lockstep.
 With everything declared here, dropping `PlayerPlugin` into `App::new()` automatically wires up the entire player flow.

-**So this build function is something in built structure, which I have to write?**
+**So this build function is an in-built structure, which I have to write?**

 Yes.
 The `Plugin` trait says "any plugin must provide a `build(&self, app: &mut App)` function."
 We implement that trait, so Rust expects us to supply the body.
 Bevy calls this method when it loads the plugin, which is why we add all our systems inside it.